csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-81.md

 He feels a coolness moving over him, at the end, there's nothing.
 Deciding to embrace, he falls into nothing

-healing him from unconsciousness, [[Costi]] is now cooler to the touch, and the black line on [[Potential]] grows, and the center pulls into a line white line, the edges moving into feathery pattern, he now holds [[Raven's Wing]].
+healing him from unconsciousness, [[Costi]] is now cooler to the touch, and the black line on [[Potential]] grows, and the center pulls into a line white line, the edges moving into feathery pattern, he now holds [[Raven's Edge]].

 We see that the bombs are fused to the wall, but the portal seems to be stabilizing.
 We decide half of us will stay and protect the bombs, while [[Hugh]] and [[Rez]] go to find [[Victor]].
 We speak to him briefly, expressing our concern of people who can help guard the gate, bringing in some members from the army. [[Rez]] says to reach out to [[Professor Leonard Klipitz]], he may know how to open them, so he can maybe close them. [[Victor]] says he'll send for him.
 He tells us to go rest, and then thanks us.